Rhinemann/The-Adept/Mechanics/Cortex Basics.md

 # What do You Need to Play

-To play the Adept, one person acts as the Game Moderator.
+To play the Adept, one person acts as the [Game Moderator Name].
 Everyone else is a player.
 You also need game dice (physical or virtual), a pencil and some paper or a blank character journal (or a tablet or other mobile device) to record your character traits and info, and a supply of game tokens such as poker chips or beads.

 # Players